 - work in offices, on construction sites, and in buildings, including damaged buildings

-- work in conditions that may be dusty, dirty and dangerous, and may work at heights and in enclosed spaces
+- work in conditions that may be dusty, dirty and hazardous, and may work at heights and in enclosed spaces

 - may have to travel to isolated sites.